Gibbatron/Gibbatron.github.io/rnaseq-course-d3.md

 sampleB_2|path/to/file|path/to/file|auto|GroupB
 sampleB_3|path/to/file|path/to/file|auto|GroupB

-- In order to run this pipeline, we need to provide it with a condition column.
-As we are only using two groups, one condition column will suffice.
+- As we are running a truncated dataset for this course, we only have 2 conditions, GroupA and GroupB (HK-2 and 786-0).
+We will therefore only require one condition column.
 - However, The whole dataset has 2 cell lines with 2 conditions.
-If we wanted to use the whole dataset and run different comparisons, we would need to add extra columns.
+If we wanted to use the whole dataset and run different comparisons, we would need to add extra columns which group the samples accordingly.

 <details>